google/iconvg/spec/iconvg-spec.md

     end-to-start, start-to-end, etc.
   - *Repeat* means that the offset mapping is repeated start-to-end, start-to-end, start-to-end, etc.
-- The low 6 bits of the blue value is the number register base, NBASE.
+- The low 6 bits of the blue value is the number register base, `NBASE`.
 - The remaining bit (the `0x40` bit) of the blue value denotes the gradient
   shape: `0` means a *linear gradient* and `1` means a *radial gradient*.